A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Solving the inverse kinematic problem with the CGS-QE algorithm

-Our method of solving the inverse kinematic problem consists of the following four \textit{preprocessing} steps (P1, P2, P3, and P4) followed by four \textit{main} steps (M1, M2, M3, and M4).
-Note that we execute the preprocessing steps prior to solving the inverse kinematic problem, while we execute the main steps while solving the inverse kinematic problem.
-Let $\Xbar$ be $c_1,s_1,c_4,s_4,c_7,s_7$, regarded as variables, and $\Abar$ be $x,y,z$, regarded as parameters in the coefficients.
+Our method of solving the inverse kinematic problem consists of \textit{preprocessing} steps as shown in \Cref{alg:preprocessing}, followed by \textit{main} steps as shown in \Cref{alg:main}.
+Note that \Cref{alg:preprocessing} (the preprocessing steps) is executed for once prior to solving the inverse kinematic problem, then \Cref{alg:main} (the main steps) is executed every time for solving the inverse kinematic problem.